Combigan (Brimonidine/Timolol) – Product Information

-On the other hand, if Combigan is used, the eye sight can be protected.
-Combigan reduces the production of the eye liquid and raises the amount being drained out.
+On the other hand, if is used, the eye sight can be protected.
+This medicine reduces the production of the eye liquid and raises the amount being drained out.

 Pull down your lower eye-lid until a tiny pocket shows.
 Then release just one drop of Combigan into that area ensuring that the tip of bottle does not touch your eye.
 Close the bottle immediately.
 Next, Release your lower eyelid, close your eye and press a finger against the point where your eye and nose meet.
 If you forget your dose, use Combigan when you remember.
 This does not mean that you use two drops in one eye as that will be an overdose.
 Then, resume your normal dosing routine.

-There are side effects you should be aware of if you are using Combigan.
-These include:
+There are side effects you should be aware and these include: